MS Hans Hedtoft: Sinking

 Both Johannes Krüss, and U.S. Coast Guard cutter Campbell were in the area near Hans Hedtoft and immediately turned toward Hans Hedtoft's position after the initial distress call.
 However, due to rough seas, floating ice, dwindling daylight and generally bad visibility they were unable to reach the position provided by Hans Hedtoft before she sank later that afternoon.
 Johannes Krüss, commanded by Kapitän Albert Sierck, after a dangerous voyage in the ice-filled stormy waters, is believed to have made it to the position of Hans Hedtoft only a few minutes after her sinking, but was unable to find any survivors under the extremely difficult conditions.

 On 31 January, USCGC Campbell reported that conditions were worse than anything the ship had seen while on transatlantic convoy duty during World War II, and there was no sign of Hans Hedtoft or her passengers and crew.
 The search was called off on 7 February.
-The only piece of wreckage ever recovered was a lifebuoy which washed ashore on Iceland and was discovered on 7 October 1959, some nine months after the ship sank.
+The only piece of wreckage ever recovered was a lifering which washed ashore on Iceland and was discovered on 7 October 1959, some nine months after the ship sank.
 The ship sank with parish registers from parishes of Greenland, which were meant to be deposited in archives in Denmark, causing a major loss for Greenlandic genealogy.

 As a result of the sinking, the airfield at Narsarsuaq, Greenland, which had closed in November 1958, was reopened.
 An appeal fund for the relatives of the victims was opened.
 Kr40,000 (then £2,000) was raised amongst ten countries in two months.
 Compensation for the relatives amounted to Kr1,184,936 (then £59,000).